Airen22/Bootcamp-Challenge9-ReadmeGenerator/README.md

 Then follow the prompts to add content to your README.

-The video below demonstrates how it works and is alos included in teh assets folder:
+The video below demonstrates how it works and is also included in the assets folder:
 ("https://drive.google.com/file/d/1RaelW4loUR5YKHCDYpFOl51tmsiMYW_n/view")

 ## Credits